+, T face, and how can we look to Joseph to help us practice faithful service to others?
 Chapter 7.
-Angels In the Old Testame often inspired fear.
-The Christmas stor Testament that angothe message of the a nt, angels, as messengers of God, interacted with human beings, but their interaction Even the virtuous prophet Daniel fell to the ground when an angel appeared before him. y changed this relationship between believers and angels.
-For example, we see in the New els are recognized as providers of guidance, protection, prayer, and wisdom.
-Mary received angel and accepted her call.
-Joseph heeded an angel's advice and decided against putting The Holy Family fled from King Herod into Egypt at an angel's urging. • ngels play in God's plan for each of us?
-How can we incorporate the angels, especially our nto our spiritual lives? child.
-Hence, the "l e of the Roman census, Mary had to travel to Bethlehem, where she gave birth to the Christittle town of Bethlehem" became important to the entire world.
-The word Bethlehem come eth Lechem, which means "house of bread," and from Bethlehem came the Bread of Life. lels between Bethlehem and the Church.
-How does this story relate to the Commandment to ath" and to our reception of the Eucharist at Sunday Mass? - / odel, how should we answer to the message of the angels and bring Christ into our mids With Mary as a me ouch, now should be unower to the message of the ungels und of this out this out must With Mary as a m With Mary as a mo ener, now should be uncover to the message of the ungels and of ing our time our man
+Angels In the Old Testament, an often inspired fear.
+Even The Christmas story cha Testament that angels ar the message of the angel ngels, as messengers of God, interacted with human beings, but their interaction the virtuous prophet Daniel fell to the ground when an angel appeared before him. nged this relationship between believers and angels.
+For example, we see in the New e recognized as providers of guidance, protection, prayer, and wisdom.
+Mary received and accepted her call.
+Joseph heeded an angel's advice and decided against putting Holy Family fled from King Herod into Egypt at an angel's urging.
+What part do the angels Guardian Angels, into ou play in God's plan for each of us?
+How can we incorporate the angels, especially our or spiritual lives? child.
+Hence, the "little t he Roman census, Mary had to travel to Bethlehem, where she gave birth to the Chris own of Bethlehem" became important to the entire world.
+The word Bethlehem come echem , which means "house of bread," and from Bethlehem came the Bread of Life. • etween Bethlehem and the Church.
+How does this story relate to the Commandment to and to our reception of the Eucharist at Sunday Mass?
+With Mary as a model, how should we answer to the message of the angels and bring Christ into our mids